 Diversity, Equity & Inclusion Task Force

-Through the development of the City's 2025 Strategic Plan and in subsequent goal-setting meetings, the City of Geneva affirmed its commitment to ensuring our community is one that is open, inclusive, and welcoming to all individuals.
-In an effort to advance this vision and amplify the voice of diverse communities within Geneva, the City has announced the formation of the Diversity, Equity, and Inclusion (DEI) Task Force.
+Through the development of the City's 2025 Strategic Plan and in subsequent goal-setting meetings, the City of Geneva affirmed its commitment to ensuring our community is one that is open, inclusive, and welcoming to all individuals regardless of age, gender, race, culture, sexual orientation, religion or abilities.
+In an effort to advance this vision and amplify the voice of diverse communities within Geneva, the City Council established a Diversity, Equity, and Inclusion (DEI) Task Force in 2021.

-Once established, the task force will work to develop a strategy to help the City build stronger relationships with diverse communities.
+The Task Force will work to develop a strategy to help the City build stronger relationships with diverse communities.
 Through engagement and listening, the task force will identify issues and any barriers that may prevent friends or neighbors from fully participating in civic life.
-Acting as a community voice, the task force will prepare and present a report detailing recommended actions the City may take to help ensure Geneva is welcoming to all.
+Acting as a community voice, the Task Force will prepare and present a report detailing recommended actions the City may take to help ensure Geneva is welcoming to all.